dribdat/awesome-hackathon/README.md

 - [MLH Organizer Guide](https://github.com/MLH/mlh-hackathon-organizer-guide) - Guide from Major League Hacking, popular at US schools.
 - [OpenDataLab.eu Handbook](http://handbook.opendatalab.eu/) - Open 4 Citizens hackathon handbook from an EU project.
 - [Ultimate Ethereum Hackathon Survival Guide](https://consensys.net/developers/ultimate-hackathon-survival-guide/) - From a popular Web3 community.

+## Research

+> Where to find publications, researchers, literature collections, and ongoing studies with a focus on hackathons.

+- [Hack the Hackathon](https://hackthackathon.github.io/) - An unconference series and interdisciplinary community exploring scientific collaboration, learning, and civic engagement through hackathons.
+- [Zotero - Awesome Hackathon](https://www.zotero.org/groups/5538025/awesome_hackathons) - A web library of references on the Impacts, Landscape, Motivation and Organizing of hackathons.

 ## Contributing